What is Auto Exposure Bracketing?

 Anyways, coming back to the question at hand, since auto exposure mode can get it wrong, and it does quite often, it is certainly not a solution, well not without taking some precautions.
 That precaution is AEB.
 So what does AEB does really?
 Well, as stated in the opening paragraph, it takes two or more images automatically, but each time it uses a different exposure value.

 - Press the AEB button and turn it on.

 - Select the number of exposures you need.
 Two is the bare minimum.

 - Select how much compensation is to be used between each exposure.

 - Turn on the continuous shooting mode.

 - Compose the scene and press the shutter release to make the exposures.

 Some Points to Note:

-The next shot will be taken at f/4 1/250 of a second and the final shot will be taken at f/4 at 1/1000 of a second.
-This is of course considers that you had set the camera to take one exposure over and one under along with the perfectly exposed shot.
-You can change this around as well to take one exposure one stop under and another 2-stop under along with the perfectly exposed image and other combinations as well.
+The next shot will be taken at f/4 1/250 of a second, and the final shot will be taken at f/4 at 1/1000 of a second.
+This is of course considering that you had set the camera to take one exposure over and one under, along with the perfectly exposed shot.
+You can change this around as well to take one exposure, one stop under, and another 2-stop under, along with the perfectly exposed image and other combinations as well.